-Clarification of the information required to support applications for the authorisation of generic plant protection products based on data held by CRD – Article 34 of EU Regulation No. 1107/2009
+Clarification of the information required to support applications for the authorisation of generic plant protection products based on data held by HSE – Article 34 of Regulation No. 1107/2009

 Regulatory Update: 05/2015

 This Regulatory Update is to confirm how HSE will handle applications for the authorisation of generic plant protection products based on data that are held by CRD, ie applications based on Article 34 of Regulation No. 1107/2009.